jeroennoten/Laravel-AdminLTE/README.md

 @extends('adminlte::passwords.reset')
 ```

-By default, the login form contains a link to the registration form.
+By default, the login form contains a link to the registration and password reset form.
-If you don't want a registration form, set the `register_url` setting to `null` and the link will not be displayed.
+If you don't want a registration or password reset form, set the `register_url` respectively `password_reset_url` setting to `null` and the link will not be displayed.

 ## 6. Configuration